apache/arrow/docs/source/format/FlightSql.rst

     Note that a handle returned from a DoPut call with CommandPreparedStatementQuery can itself be passed to a subsequent DoPut call with CommandPreparedStatementQuery to bind a new set of parameters.
-    The subsequent call itself may return an updated handled which again should be used for subsequent requests.
+    The subsequent call itself may return an updated handle which again should be used for subsequent requests.

     The server is responsible for detecting the case where the client does not